About

 Members gain…

-Access to faculty, students, and center resources at all sites along with free consulting from faculty.
+• Access to faculty, students, and center resources at all participating university sites.

-Access to free training and certificate programs on various manufacturing subjects for their employees.
+• Access to free online and in-person training and certificate programs on various manufacturing and AI subjects for their employees.

 SMART Center Program Structure: Three Pillars